R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 !!! warning
     This value cannot change once the enclave has started the first time, please choose an appropriate value that is big enough for your needs in the long term.
+    The lower limit for the persisted filesystem's size is 97792 bytes and the upper limit is ~2TB (2,199,023,255,040 bytes).
+Note that, because of the encryption mechanisms, using very high values will cause a long initialization step.

 !!! tip
     As with `maxHeapSize` and `maxStackSize`, the size is specified in bytes but you can put a `k`, `m` or `g` after the value to specify it in kilobytes, megabytes or gigabytes respectively.

 ### enablePersistentMap & maxPersistentMapSize
 _Defaults:_ `false` and `16m` respectively.